 The thoracic medial branch radiofrequency ablation recovery period is short and generally easy.
 As always, talk to your doctor for their specific recovery recommendations.

-After your thoracic medial branch radiofrequency ablation Gilbert patients should commit to resting for 24 hours.
+After your thoracic medial branch radiofrequency ablation Arizona patients should commit to resting for 24 hours.
 This gives you time to notice changes in pain levels.
 You may experience a slight increase in pain as the anesthetic wears off.
 This generally lasts for a few days.
 If necessary, you can relieve this discomfort with over-the-counter, non-steroidal anti-inflammatory drugs, as approved by your doctor.
 If you experience soreness and swelling at the site of the injection, ice packs can help.
 Apply them in a 20-minutes-on, 20-minutes-off pattern until the swelling eases.

 Most people can resume their normal activities on the day following their thoracic medial branch radiofrequency ablation.

 You don’t have to settle for a life of persistent pain in your back.
-The Pain Experts of Arizona can restore your body and improve your life through mid back ablation in Gilbert at our state-of-the-art facility.
+The Pain Experts of Arizona can restore your body and improve your life through mid back ablation at our state-of-the-art facility.
 Our highly trained team understands how to successfully treat your pain, minimize risks, and deliver life-changing results.
 Schedule your consultation today.